rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 A relaxed mind solves the second piece of our puzzle : the brain is another big consumer of energy and oxygen in the body.

-Is it really possible to relax our mind and consume less oxygen ?
+Is it possible to relax our mind and consume less oxygen ?
 Yes.
 We do that everyday at sleep.

 What happens when we sleep?
 We rest.
 How do we rest ?
 By not moving much and by taking our mind to a dreamy state.
 Studies (*) confirm that our brain uses about 25% less oxygen while in deep sleep.

 This brings an interesting question.
-If at sleep, the brain and the muscles are not consuming as much oxygen, to  where is all that unused breathing oxygen going ?
+When at sleep the brain and the muscles are not consuming as much oxygen, to where is all that unused breathing oxygen going ?

 Everywhere else.
 Organs, tissues, cells...

 After sleeping for 8 hours we feel recharged.

-Now lets go back and imagine the Yogi.
+Lets go back and imagine the Yogi.
 His posture is balanced.
 His muscles are relaxed to the minimal effort.
 His brain is going layer by layer to a deep state of meditation or relaxation.
 To go even further, consciously he decides to breathe a notch up and get even more oxygen and energy.

 After awhile, he turns into those radiant beams of light.